 has taughtdance, theater and violence prevention to youth and adults for over 20 years.
 She currently serves as Artistic Director at Destiny Arts Center.
 Sarah received 9 California Arts Council grants and a National Endowment for the Arts grant.
 She is the recipient of the KPFA Peace Award and the Purple Moon Dream Speakers Award.
 Sarah has spoken and facilitated workshops at numerous national conferences since 2000.

-ELSA MENEDEZ is a writer, director, producer and performer with Tricklock Company and the Director of Education at the National Hispanic Cultural Center(NHCC).
+ELSA MENENDEZ is a writer, director, producer and performer with Tricklock Company and the Director of Education at the National Hispanic Cultural Center(NHCC).
 She has spent the last 30 years working in theatre around the world.
 In 1992 she co-founding BOOM!theatre, a theatre company within a men’s medium security prison comprised of individuals serving the longest sentences.
 Elsa served as associate artistic director /co-artistic director of Tricklock from 2004-2009.
 She is the founder and director of the Circo Latino and Circo Radical summer youth institutes at NHCC.

 Join us to explore how to most effectively transform yourself and the world.